 Maximus (born Malqabar, “first born”) is 6’1” (185.5 cm) with a muscular build, expressive brown eyes and a killer smile.
 The oldest of four children, his family was part of a patriarchal, semi-nomadic community that lived on the northwestern fringes of the ancient kingdom of Kush (modern Sudan).
 For reasons to be explored later in the series, Max was condemned to the brutal marble quarries at Simitthus when he was seventeen years old.
 During his time stationed in Numidia, Gaius visited the quarries, purchased the gorgeous boy and eventually took him home to his seaside villa near Naples.
 There, Max quickly befriended Theodorus, the older slave Gaius had inherited from his father.
 Maximus is twenty-nine years old and was given his slave name by Gaius.

 Even after Max and then Nicomedes arrived, Simon continued to live in the main villa with the women and rarely saw his master.
 Out of sight and often forgotten, he grew into a beautiful, lusty young man.
 Five months ago, Gaius carried him from his office to his bedchamber.
-He has been Gaius’ favorite pet ever since.
-When he’s not entertaining his master, Simon’s chores include copying Gaius’ correspondence, keeping the villa library collection organized, and helping out at the stables.
+He has been Gaius’s favorite pet ever since.
+When he’s not entertaining his master, Simon’s chores include copying Gaius’s correspondence, keeping the villa library collection organized, and helping out at the stables.
 Simon is a fearless and skilled horseman.
-He daydreams about handsome heroes and daring adventures, but he’s only left the villa a couple of times with Max to run errands in the nearby, bustling city of Neapolis.
+He daydreams about handsome heroes and daring adventures, but he’s only left the villa a couple of times with Max to run errands in the nearby bustling city of Neapolis.
 He dislikes loud thunderstorms and large crowds, but he loves the warm sting of a good, firm spanking.
 Simon is a fictional character.

 Born in AD 33 during the reign of the emperor Tiberius, Memmia Cornelia descended from one of Rome’s greatest families, the Cornelii Scipiones.
 Although the once powerful family holds little true political authority in AD 107, Memmia never misses an opportunity to flaunt her illustrious patrician ancestry.
 Back in her prime, this seventy-five year old matron stood 5’2” (157.5 cm) tall with golden-brunette hair and light brown eyes.
 One of the most desirable and wealthy Roman aristocratic girls of her generation, she was married to Quintus Fabius Quietus at the age of twelve.
 After suffering three miscarriages, she gave birth to her only child, a boy named Quintus Fabius, father of Gaius Fabius Rufus.